 Everything You Need to Know About LinkedIn

-We are at a stage where most people jump on to the LinkedIn bandwagon just to ignore the platform.
+We are at a stage where most people jump onto the LinkedIn bandwagon just to ignore the platform.
 Yes, they will log in every now and then to approve their contact requests, but that is about it.

 To have a real presence on LinkedIn, you have to spend time on the platform on a regular basis.
-To create a LinkedIn profile and to then just leave it without doing anything on there is just as good as creating a Twitter profile and spending no time tweeting – absolutely nothing will happen.
+To create a LinkedIn profile and then just leave it without doing anything on there is just as good as creating a Twitter profile and spending no time tweeting – absolutely nothing will happen.

 Here are a few things you need to know about LinkedIn: